itsjavi/open-props-everywhere/README.md

 Features:

-- Ready to use PandaCSS and TailwindCSS theme presets.
+- Ready to use PandaCSS theme presets.
+TailwindCSS support coming soon.
+- Automatic dark mode support, thanks to the semantic color palettes.
 - It can be used together with `postcss-jit-props` to optimize the final CSS.
 - A more convenient way to access Open Props tokens in your projects, via `openPropsTokens`.
-- A more intuitive token and token value naming, avoiding confusion with real integers in PandaCSS, e.g. `borderRadius: "lv.2"` instead of `borderRadius: "2"`.
+- A more intuitive token and token value naming, avoiding confusion with real integers in PandaCSS, e.g. `borderRadius: "radius.2"` instead of `borderRadius: "2"`.
 This also improves TypeScript efficiency and IDE code completion.

 ## Installation